TelemetryDeck/KotlinSDK/README.md

 * You can provide your own logic for session tracking by adopting `TelemetryDeckSessionManagerProvider` and setting it as the session manager.

+## Calendar Parameters

+By default, the KotlinSDK will append the following parameters to all outgoing signals:

+- `TelemetryDeck.Calendar.dayOfMonth`: The day-of-month (1..31) component of the date.
+- `TelemetryDeck.Calendar.dayOfWeek`: The ISO 8601 number of the given day of the week.
+Monday is 1, Sunday is 7.
+- `TelemetryDeck.Calendar.dayOfYear`: The 1-based day-of-year component of the date.
+- `TelemetryDeck.Calendar.weekOfYear`: The week number within the current year as defined by `getFirstDayOfWeek()` and `getMinimalDaysInFirstWeek()`.
+- `TelemetryDeck.Calendar.isWeekend`: `true` if the day of the week is Saturday or Sunday, `false` otherwise.
+- `TelemetryDeck.Calendar.monthOfYear`: The number-of-the-month (1..12) component of the date.
+- `TelemetryDeck.Calendar.quarterOfYear`: The the quarter-of-year (1..4).
+For API 26 and earlier, it's the number of the month divided by 3.
+- `TelemetryDeck.Calendar.hourOfDay`: The hour-of-day (0..23) time component of this time value.

 ## Custom Telemetry